Lagkouvardos/DivCom/README.md

 	   ######             Set parameters in this section manually                  ######
 	   ##################################################################################

-       #' Please set the directory of the script as the working folder (e.g D:/studyname/NGS-Data/Rhea/beta-diversity/)
+       #' Please set the directory of the script as the working folder
        #' Note: the path is denoted by forward slash "/"
        setwd("C:/...../..../Distances")